 Improve Your Oxygen Consumption Efficiency

 Freediving causes a series of rapid and complex changes in the body called the mammalian dive reflex.
 One of these changes is known as the spleen effect, wherein the spleen releases rapidly release more red blood cells into the bloodstream, quickly increasing the oxygen efficiency.
-During a deep freedive, the diver’s blood rapidly becomes similar to that of an alpine residents.
+During a deep dive, the freediver’s blood rapidly becomes similar to that of alpine residents.
 As a result, the brain and body work better and better with lower and lower amounts of oxygen.

 Improve Your Joint Health